jbouny/jbouny/contents/en/articles/screen_space_grid/thumbnails/index.md

 The surface is divided into a grid of patches.
 The resolution of each patch will be computed depending of the distance to the viewer.

 This method has several pros and cons.
-Even if it allows a relatively constant resolution, it needs a pre processing and can cause a couple of artefacts between patches.
+Even if it allows a relatively constant resolution, it needs a pre-processing and can cause a couple of artifacts between patches.

-You can found a [full explanation here](http://habib.wikidot.com/projected-grid-ocean-shader-full-html-version#toc7).
+You can found a [full explanation here](http://habib.wikidot.com/projected-grid-ocean-shader-full-html-version#toc7), [on wikipedia](http://www.wikiwand.com/en/Level_of_detail), or [test various implementations](http://vterrain.org/LOD/Implementations/).

 ## Projected grid?

 Ideally, we want a uniform resolution in screen space, instead of working in 3d world for rendering object.
 This can be achieved with a simple way for rendering large elements fairly flat, as terrain (under some conditions) or water.

 The concept is rather easy.
-We put a grid in screen space coordinates, and project each vertices on a plane in the 3d world.
+We put a grid in screen space coordinates, and project each vertices on a plane in the 3d world ([more information here](http://habib.wikidot.com/projected-grid-ocean-shader-full-html-version#toc11))

-With this principle, there is no heavy computation and no artefacts.
+With this principle, there is no heavy computation and no artifacts.

 <p style="text-align:center;">